Pricing for Online No Court Florida Divorce

 No Matter Where You Live in Florida

 If a Florida divorce case is not settled between the parties, the judge will hold a final hearing (trial) on the issues of the case.
 These hearings are held without a jury and the judge will listen to testimony from the parties and any witnesses and make a ruling on the case.
-The judge will determine what the law is on each issue, and decide what the facts are regarding the issue. (which may entail deciding which witness testimony is to be believed) No matter where you live in Florida, Call 1-800-NOW DIVORCE to discuss attorney Gruskin's availability to handle your appeal.
+The judge will determine what the law is on each issue, and decide what the facts are regarding the issue. (which may entail deciding which witness testimony is to be believed) No matter where you live in Florida, Call 1-800-999-0119 to discuss attorney Gruskin's availability to handle your appeal.

 If one party or both are not satisfied with the judge's ruling, there is a right to appeal to a higher court, known in Florida as the District Court of Appeal. (there are five district court's of appeal in Florida, each handling the cases from various judicial circuits and counties in Florida) Note that there are extremely strict deadlines for when you must file your papers regarding an appeal.